NSERC guide on integrating equity, diversity and inclusion considerations in research

-- Did you report the diversity factor(s) used in the study to ensure that experiments are reproducible and findings are not over-generalized (see example 3 and 9)?
-Have you considered including this information in the title, abstract, keywords?
+- Did you report the diversity factor(s) used in the study to ensure that experiments are reproducible and findings are not over-generalized (see examples 3 and 9)?
+Have you considered including this information in the title, abstract or key words?

 - If relevant diversity factors were not included in the study, did you acknowledge that it is a limitation of the study?
 Did you discuss the implications of the lack of such analyses on the interpretation of the results?